Effective October 1, 2017

 TREASURER - Derek Elenbaas is a Certified Public Accountant at Dixon Hughes Goodman in Raleigh.
 He audits not-for-profits, healthcare organizations, and manufacturing companies.
 Derek is a graduate of Calvin College in Grand Rapids, Michigan.
 Derek is the office champion for DHG Gives and volunteers as a greeter at his church, NewHope Church.
 Derek has been married to his wife, Callae, for 4 years.
 He has been a member of The Arc of the Triangle’s Finance Committee since the spring of 2016.
 Derek is a passionate University of Michigan fan as well as the Detroit Lions, Tigers, and Pistons.
 Term: 2016-2018.

-SECRETARY - Josh Ravitch is a self-employed nonprofit consultant.
-He has almost 30 years of experience helping nonprofit agencies as both a volunteer and paid consultant.
-Josh has experience in strategic planning, organizational development, budgeting, marketing, and grant writing.
-He is the co-President of a local nonprofit with over 500 members, and Vice Chair of the Chapel Hill Human Services Advisory Board.
-He has also spent time volunteering for several local nonprofit agencies including The Arc, as well as helping care for my stepson with severe autism.
-In recent efforts to help The Arc, Josh drafted two surveys sent to volunteers and client families, and consulted with staff and board leadership to help with organizational development.
-The bottom line: Josh can help organizations grow and thrive in both good and challenging times.
+SECRETARY - Josh Ravitch has almost 30 years of experience helping nonprofit agencies as both a volunteer and paid consultant.
+He provides experience in strategic planning, program assessment, organizational development, budgeting, and grant writing.
+He currently serves as the Past President of a local nonprofit with over 500 members, and as a leader of the Chapel Hill Human Services Advisory Board.
+Josh also spends considerable time volunteering for several other local nonprofit agencies including the Arc, as well as helping care for his severely autistic stepson.
+In addition to currently serving as Secretary of The Arc, Josh has prior experience as Secretary of another local nonprofit for several years.
+Josh has helped organizations to thrive in both good and challenging times.
 As well, he can be depended on to provide meetings with many forms of chocolate.
 Term: 2016-2018.